Listen to Pastor Brian's Sermons

 Joys And Concerns

-We will be continuing our joys and concerns during our online services.
+We will be continuing our joys and concerns during our online service at 10:30 AM and our 9:00 AM drive-in service.
 To be included each week, please email your joys and concerns to Pastor Brian before each Sunday.
 There is also the ability to make comments during the service and we will use that as well for joys and concerns.

 Giving To Beaver Church During The Pandemic

 All of us have been impacted in so many ways by the Coronavirus pandemic.
 Many have been struggling financially, and for those of you who have, please contact Pastor Brian and we can assist you from our benevolence fund.
 For those that are able to continue to give your offerings to the church and wish to, you can either send checks to the church at “1960 Dayton-Xenia Rd.
 Beavercreek, OH 45434”, or if you wish, you can go to our website www.beaverucc.org and use the yellow donate button in the upper right hand corner of the webpage to donate online via credit or debit card.
+We also have a box for your offerings available at the 9:00am drive-in service.
+If you wish to give in person and cannot make it to the 9:00am drive-in service, please contact Pastor Brian to arrange a time to meet.
 We are very grateful for continued offerings during this period, as we are still paying staff and taking care of other bills and obligations.

 Items For The Kids